-In Literacy our focus text for this half term will be 'Flat Stanley and the Great Egyptian Grave Robbery'.
-The children will be developing their narrative skills, focusing on the use:
+In Literacy our focus text for this half term will be 'Charlie and the Chocolate Factory'.
+The children will be developing their descriptive skills, focusing on the use:

-These sessions will focus on developing the children's inference, prediction, retrieval, definition, summarise and comparing skills.
+These sessions will focus on developing the children's inference, prediction, retrieval, definition, summarise and compare.

-During this term, we will be focusing on developing and refining formal written methods for all 4 operations ( + - x and division) for numbers up to 3 digits.
-The rapid recall of multiplication and associated division facts for 3,4,6,8 tables will be ongoing and this skill will then be used to multiply 2 digit by 1 digit numbers later on in the year.
+During this term, we will be focusing on developing and refining formal written methods for addition and subtraction using up to 3 digits.
+The rapid recall of multiplication and associated division facts for 3,4,8 tables will be ongoing and this skill will then be used to multiply 2 digit by 1 digit numbers later on in the year.

 Children will have a range of opportunities to develop and apply these skills in a variety ways including ICT tasks, paired game, problem solving activities and practical activities which involve working collaboratively with their peers and adult support.